LesFerch/RightClickTools/doc/v2/README.md

 **Note**: Some antivirus software may falsely detect the download as a virus.
 This can happen any time you download a new executable and may require extra steps to whitelist the file.

-**Note**: Scanning Right-Click Tools with VirusTotal will show that many AV products detect it as a trojan (9 of 73 last check).
+**Note**: Scanning Right-Click Tools with VirusTotal will show that many AV products detect it as a trojan.
 Those are false positives.
 This is expected because the program optionally creates a scheduled task in order to provide the convenience of Administrator and TrustedInstaller access without UAC prompts.
 Right-Click Tools is provided on GitHub as open source, the executables are signed, and my identity is not hidden.
 I submit my apps to the Windows Defender team to ensure that Windows Defender is okay with them, but I don't have the resources to do that for all AV products.

 ### Install Using Setup Program